justgage/mini-journal/README.md

 - OCaml
 - opam

-opam packages you need:
+install the opam packages you need with: `make opam`

-- core
-- calendar

-install them with: `opam install core calendar`

 then to build a native binary: `make`

+to move that binary to local bin: `make install`

 # Usage: